 The Elastic Community team and other contributors in the program will be validating each submission before points are awarded.
 Each contribution must be validated by the Elastic team or by 3 (three) different community members.
-You will not be allowed to validate your own submission.
+You will not be allowed to validate your own submission and you can validate each contribution only once.
 For more guidance see how to validate a contribution.

 When you set up your profile you can indicate the languages in which you are proficient.
 You will have access to contributions made in the same language(s) as you set on your profile.
 If you speak more than one language, you may validate contributions in multiple languages.

-We currently are accepting organized events, presentations, written content, videos, translations and Elastic code contributions.
+We currently accept organized events, presentations, written content, videos, translations, answering technical questions on discuss.elastic.co and Stack Overflow, and code contributions.

 Each type of contribution must meet a set of criteria in order to be validated.
 Visit our rules page to review that criteria.